annie-kayal/project-4/README.md

 ```
 - `isOwnerOrReadOnly` overrides the `BasePermission`.
 What this does is allow users read-only access to the endpoint, however even if they are authenticated, full CRUD functionality is only available to a superuser through the admin panel.

-- This permission was used only for the fitnessClass and fitnessClassDetailView endpoints as this would be only access for a superuser to add more classes to the database.
+- This permission was used only for the fitnessClass and fitnessClassDetailView endpoints as this would only b accessible for a superuser to add more classes to the database.
 However all users have a GET endpoint to view the classes.

 ```js
 class AllFitnessClassView(APIView):